-In addition to the already mentioned Gimp, there are a number of other great Linux apps available to download.
-We’ll let you discover them on your own, but just to get you started and give you a little taste of what to expect, we’ve listed a few popular Linux apps below along with commands you can use to download them.
+In addition to the already mentioned Gimp, there are several other great Linux apps available to download.
+We’ll let you discover them on your own, but to get you started and give you a little taste of what to expect, we’ve listed a few popular Linux apps below, along with commands you can use to download them.

 LibreOffice: An alternative to Microsoft Word, LibreOffice includes a word processor, a spreadsheet program, and a presentation tool, among other things.